Using Infinitives

 Note: When used with an infinitive, acabar de means "to just have done something."

-Why do we need to put a de before the infinitive?
+Why do we need to put a de before some infinitives?
 We just do.
-Some verbs that fall into this category are acabar, dejar, tratar, tratarse.
+Verbs that fall into this category are acabar, dejar, tratar, tratarse.
 Some examples:

 ¡Pero acabo de llegar!